Cover artwork for Hip Hop Evolution: From the Bronx Breakbeat to Trap & Drill podcast episode

 Your Hosts

-Together, they explore how hip hop kept changing - and why it still does.
+Together, they trace how hip hop kept changing without losing its core method: rhythm,

 Go Deeper